sneh-saraff/2024-android-challenge-starter-code/README.md

      `git clone https://github.com/HackIllinois/2024-android-challenge-starter-code.git`

-* Complete the challenge and upload your code to your personal GitHub account for the interview!
+* Complete the challenge and upload your code to a personal GitHub repository for the interview!